JoGorska/mileage-tracker/README.md

 Right now user has to click into the field and press enter.
 This will not work right on the mobile.

+This article [about](https://atomizedobjects.com/blog/javascript/how-to-get-postcodes-from-google-places-and-google-maps/) has helped me understand what sort of data I am getting from google places API.
+Google documentation can be found [here](https://developers.google.com/maps/documentation/places/web-service/supported_types#table3) that describes exactly what types I can get.

 ## Deployment

  The site was deployed to Heroku pages.